godotengine/godot-docs/tutorials/animation/2d_skeletons.rst

 .. image:: img/skel2d4.png

 Duplicate the polygon node, rename it properly, enter the "UV" dialog again and replace the old polygon with another one in the new desired piece.
-For duplicated nodes with similar shape, if you want to move the previous similar polygon (instead of drawing new polygon), just remember to update the UV by selecting Edit>” Polygon->UV” in Polygon 2D UV Editor, after moving the polygon.
-This would update the UV shown in viewport.
+In duplicated nodes with similar shape, you can move the previous polygon (instead of drawing new one).
+After moving the polygon, remember to update the UV by selecting Edit>” Polygon->UV” in Polygon 2D UV Editor.

 .. image:: img/skel2d5.png